-The majority of the unprovoked shark attacks worldwide in 2018 occurred in the United States (33) followed by Australia (18).
-Florida tops the charts for worldwide unprovoked attacks with 16 cases.
+The majority of the unprovoked shark attacks worldwide in 2021 occurred in the United States (47) followed by Australia (12).
+Florida tops the charts for worldwide unprovoked attacks with 28 cases.
 In fact, the state’s New Smyrna Beach is dubbed as the shark attack capital of the world.
-Florida is followed by Hawaii with 5 cases and California with 5 cases.
-Other nations –including the Republic of Fiji, French Polynesia, and New Zealand – reported only one case of sharks attacks on humans each.
-Ten of the total number of 57 unprovoked attacks resulted in fatalities.
+Florida is followed by Hawaii with 6 cases and California with 3 cases.
+Other nations – including the Brazil, Canada, and Ecuador – reported only a few cases of shark attacks.
+Nine of the total number of 73 unprovoked attacks resulted in fatalities.

 In the United States, more shark attacks occur in the Atlantic Ocean than in the Pacific Ocean.
 A reason for this may be the water temperature, as more attacks tend to occur in warmer water and during warmer months when beachgoers and water sports enthusiasts head for the waters.

 What Sharks Attack Humans?

 There are over 400 species of sharks living in the world today, but most of these species are found outside the usual diving areas.
 Furthermore, only a few of these species can be considered real threats to humans.
 The species involved in most of the fatal and non-fatal shark attacks worldwide are great white, tiger, and bull sharks.
 These species of sharks tend to be very territorial, and some of the attacks are simply warnings to get out of their space.

 Incidents of shark-human interaction have also been attributed to the blacktip, requiem, sand tiger, wobbegong, spinner, bronze whaler, oceanic whitetip, hammerhead, blue, shortfin mako, nurse, and sandbar sharks, but with fewer recorded attacks and most often resulted in minor injuries.